-Mediation: Mediation is a confidential, voluntary process that allows parents and the New York City Department of Education (DOE) to resolve disputes without a formal due process hearing.
+Mediation: Mediation is a confidential, voluntary process that allows parents and New York City Public Schools (NYCPS) to resolve disputes without a formal due process hearing.
 A mediator is a neutral third party who helps the parties to express their views and positions and to understand the other's views and positions.
 The mediator's role is to facilitate discussion and help parties reach an agreement, not to recommend solutions or take positions or sides.
 If parties reach agreement, that agreement is binding and may not be appealed.